cypator/splate-api/source/index.html.md

 ## Ping

-Client -> Cypator.
+Client -> Cypator. <br / >
 To keep the connection alive client needs to send a heartbeat message ping once every 30 seconds.
-If no heartbeat message is received for 30 seconds connection will be dropped.
+If no heartbeat message is received for 30 seconds connection will be dropped.<br/>
+Rate limit : 1 request per 15 seconds Connection dropped in case of rate limit breach.

 > Request